Samstiles/friendly-validator.js/README.md

 // because it failed the validation, there is no err.
 So what we get back is a very simple "Heres what input has the error so we know which input to make all red and scary, and heres the error message to show below it explaining what the problem was" input/error JSON object
 ```

+Validate an entire form of data, which all pass validations
 ```javascript
 var phone = '5064555555';
 var email = 'foo@bar.com';